SBK-DEMOS/CICD-project1/2. Set up EKS cluster in AWS/Readme.md

    Go to AWS Dashboard ==> Services ==> IAM ==> Roles ==> Create New Role ==> Select EC2, select policies(IAMFullAccess, VPCfullaccess, EC2fullaccess, Cloudformation, AdministratorAccess) ==> Give a Name to Role (ex: EksaccesstoEC2)  ==> Create Role.
 Select EC2(EKS management host) Instance, Actions ==> Security, Modify IAM role, select role (EksaccesstoEC2) and click Save.
+Similarly, Attach the above role to Jenkins EC2 server as well(If Jenkins is installed in a seperate server).

 **Warning:**
 Use only minimal required policies In Production.